-You can search the Library Catalog by Subject.
+You can search the Library Quick Search by Subject.
 This is not an exhaustive list of film subject headings.
 As you find items relevant to your research, take note of the subject headings listed.
 Using those will help you find similar relevant materials.
 Some useful subjects include:

 Feminism and motion pictures